Bureau County is named for Pierre de Bureau, who was a French trader with the Indians.

 Contractor: T S Willis

 History: The county was created in 1837 and Princeton was selected as the county seat.
-Hampshire Colony Congregational Church was used for county business until the first courthouse was built by Alvah Whitmarsh in 1845.
+Hampshire Colony Congregational Church on the southeast corner of the Courthouse Square was used for county business until the first courthouse was built by Alvah Whitmarsh in 1845.
 The courthouse was expanded with an addition built in 1866.
 The second and present courthouse was constructed in 1936 to 1937.

 County Courthouse - Princeton